-The non-independent and non-executive Director of the Company, Maximilian Walsh has agreed not to be paid any remuneration for the services he performs as a director.
+The non-independent and non-executive Directors of the Company, Maximilian Walsh and Nerida Cole, have agreed not to be paid any remuneration for the services they perform as directors.

 Directors' Fees

 The independent non-executive directors' base remuneration is reviewed annually.
 Fees paid to each director have remained unchanged from the time of their appointment.
 The amount of base remuneration is not dependent on the satisfaction of a performance condition, or on the performance of the Company, the Company's share price, or dividends paid by the Company.